 - 1 teaspoon baking soda

-- 2 cups Buttercream (here's the 5-minute recipe for Buttercream)
+- 2 cups Buttercream (click here for the recipe)

 - sprinkles I like pink